Johnny Carson made a risqué remark to a starlet who appeared on the Tonight Show with a cat on her lap. See Example( s )

 (It’s also rather improbable that if Zsa Zsa were so offended by the alleged remark as to bring suit against Johnny Carson, she would have continued to appear on his show over the years, or that Johnny would have invited her back in the first place.)

-This legend almost certainly started out as a joke, with real-life participants added to the tale to lend it additional humor.
-At the time, public perception deemed Johnny Carson the celebrity most likely to make such a quip, so the punchline was put in his mouth.
+This legend almost certainly started out as a generic joke, with real-life participants later added to the tale to lend it additional humor and credibility.
+Eventually, public perception deemed Johnny Carson the celebrity most likely to make such a quip, so the punchline was put in his mouth.
 (In earlier days, the payoff line would undoubtedly have been credited to Groucho Marx.)
-Zsa Zsa Gabor, the epitome of the sexy, pampered celebrity, more famous for her multiple marriages and her full figure than her talents, was cast as the straight woman.
-As Zsa Zsa's popularity waned in later years (unlike Johnny's), a series of female sex symbols replaced her in the role.